-One of the iPhone models that's coming two years from now in 2022 will feature a "periscope" lens, according to information shared in March 2020 by Apple analyst Ming-Chi Kuo, who often provides accurate insight into Apple's plans.
+One of the iPhone models that's coming in 2022 or 2023 will feature a "periscope" lens, according to information shared in March 2020 by Apple analyst Ming-Chi Kuo, who often provides accurate insight into Apple's plans.

 First and foremost, Kuo has very little to say about Apple's plans for a periscope lens, with the information limited to one sentence: "The new 2H22 iPhone will feature a periscope."
 Due to the lack of information, we have no idea at this time what Apple's periscope lens might be capable of, aside from an increase in optical zoom capabilities.
 Other sources have confirmed that Apple is working on periscope lens technology, but no concrete details have emerged.

 How a Periscope Lens Works